10 Essential Steps to Renovating Your Condo in Vancouver BC: A Guide by Priority One Flooring

 Condo Flooring & Acoustic Rules Matter More Than Most Owners Expect

 Flooring is one of the most common condo renovation pain points because many buildings require sound-rated assemblies or approved underlayments.
-Even when the flooring itself looks straightforward, acoustic compliance, slab prep, and transition details can affect both approval and budget.
+Even when the flooring itself looks straightforward, acoustic compliance, slab prep, leveling, and transition details can affect both strata approval and budget.

 Why Flooring Gets Scrutinized